miminar/sdh-insecure-registry-for-vflow/README.md

 shall be marked as insecure, it can be specified with an additional `REGISTRY` parameter.

+Please refer to the [SAP Data Hub 2.X on OpenShift Container Platform knowledge base article](https://access.redhat.com/articles/3630111) for more information.

 ## Usage

 If running the observer in the same namespace as Data Hub, instantiate the